2002 FEI World Equestrian Games

-The 2002 FEI World Equestrian Games were held in Jerez de la Frontera, Spain, from September 10 to September 22, 2002.
+The 2002 FEI World Equestrian Games were held in Jerez de la Frontera, Spain, from 10 to 22 September 2002.
 They were the 4th edition of the games which are held every four years and run by the FEI.

 Venue

 The main venue was the Estadio Municipal de Chapín.
 It was remodeled for the event.

 Officials

 Appointment of (Olympic disciplines) officials is as follows: